What Is UV Printing? A Beginner's Guide

 On the return pass, the ink cannot be cured without a second lamp.
 Having two UV lamps lets the printer cure ink on both forward and return passes, makes the printing process faster.

 UV ink is made to react to ultraviolet light.
-It usually comes in CMYK colors, which are cyan, magenta, yellow, and black.
-CMYK is the standard for printing.
+It usually comes in CMYK (Cyan, Magenta, Yellow, and Black), which is the industry standard for printing.

-White ink is an important part of the process.
-It acts as a base layer on dark or transparent materials, helping colors appear brighter and more vibrant.
-Glossy UV inks are also available for adding special effects and finishes.
+White ink is also a game-changer.
+It acts as a base layer on dark or transparent materials, helping your colors appear bright and vibrant rather than fading into the background.

 This means UV printing can work on pretty much any surface with good adhesion.
 For surfaces with poor adhesion, applying a primer or adhesion promoter can significantly improve ink bonding.